01mf02/jq-lang-spec/icfp-intro.md

 @sec:tour introduces jq by a series of examples that give a glimpse of actual jq syntax and behaviour.
-@sec:values defines several data types and corresponding lambda terms, such as values, results, and lists.
+@sec:preliminaries defines several data types and corresponding lambda terms, such as values, results, and lists.
 @sec:syntax formalises a subset of jq syntax and shows how to transform jq syntax to an intermediate representation (IR).
 @sec:semantics shows how to evaluate jq filters on a given input value.
 @sec:updates presents the traditional path-based and our new pathless approach to executing updates.
 @sec:impl describes and evaluates our two jq interpreters.
-It shows that our semantics enable performant and correct execution of several large programs written in jq.
+It shows that our semantics enable correct execution of several large programs written in jq, as well as significantly more performant update execution.